mikko-ahonen/usm-rfc/workflow-format.md

     ...
  }

+### process

+process field specifies the USM process.

+The value MUST be a JSON string, and it MUST have one of the following string literal values:

+"agree"
+  Agree process

+"change"
+  Change process

+"recover"
+  Recover process

+"operate"
+  Operate process

+"improve"
+  Improve process

-### workflow-type
+### dynamicity

-workflow-type field specifies the type of the workflow.
+dynamicity field specifies whether the workflow is static or dynamic, with the following string literal values:

+"static"
+  For static workflows, the path through the USM processes is pre-defined.

+"dynamic"
+  For dynamic workflows, it is determined at the fork step in the workflow.

 ### context

-name field identifies a context for the workflows.
-The name MUST be unique within the system instance.
+context field identifies the domain for the workflows.
+The field MUST be unique within the system instance.

+The name MUST be a JSON string.
 The values are typically specific to the organization where USM is deployed.
 For example, they might correspond to the organization hierarchy.

+### slug

+slug field identifies short, human-readable name of the workflow.
+The slug MUST be unique within the context.

+The slug MUST be a JSON string.
+Workflow definition MUST include this field.

+The field MUST only contain alphanumeric characters and dashes.
+The field MUST NOT start or end with dashes, or contain multiple consequtive dashes.

 ### name

-name field identifies the human-readable name of the workflow.
-The name MUST be unique within the context.
+name field is a human-readable name of the workflow.
+The name SHOULD be unique within the context.

+The name MUST be a JSON string.
+Workflow definition MUST include this field.

 ### description

+description field identifies the human-readable description of the workflow.

+The description MUST be a JSON string.
+Workflow definition MAY include this field.

+### type

+type field identifies the type of the document.
+It MUST be a JSON string, and one of two string literal values is allowed.

+"workflow-template"
+  For workflow templates.
+Workflow templates are used as a basis for workflow definitions.

+"workflow"
+  For workflows.
+Workflows are more commonly used for interoperabilty between Business Process Management (BPM) and Workflow systems.

-## steps
+### steps

-Teps
+Contains a JSON list of step items, defined below.

+#### step item

+##### id

+id field MUST uniquely identify the step within the workflow.

+This field MUST be a JSON string.

+##### name

+name field is a human-readable name for the step.

+This field MUST be a JSON string.

+##### name

+description field is a human-readable description for the step.

+This field MUST be a JSON string.

+##### process

+process field specifies the USM process for this step.

+The value MUST be a JSON string, and it MUST have one of the same string literal values defined for the process.
+This is used to provide all the alternatives

+##### activities

+activities field specifies a list of activities and the responsiblity assignment matrix according to the RACI model [RACI].

+It contains the following fields:

+id
+    This field MUST uniquely identify the activity within the step.
+This field MUST be a JSON string.

+description
+    Human-readable description of the activity.
+This field MUST be a JSON string.

+responsibilities
+    List of responsibility assignments.
+This field MUST be a JSON object, where key is the identifier of a profile, and value is a list of JSON string literals

 ## profiles

+Contains a JSON list of profile items, defined below.

+### profile item

+A JSON object representing a profile, with the following fields:

+id
+    This field MUST uniquely identify the role.
+This value MUST be JSON string.
+    This field MUST be unique within the organization using this USM deployment.

+name
+    Human-readable name for the activity.
+This field MUST be a JSON string.

+# Internationalization and Localization

+    TODO

 # Security Considerations

+    TODO

+# An Example

 # Acknowledgments